RainBowLuoCS/OpenOmni/README.md

 ## Acknowledgement

-\- [LLaVA](https://github.com/haotian-liu/LLaVA),[LLaVA-Omni](https://github.com/ictnlp/LLaMA-Omni): the codebase we built upon.
+\- [LLaVA](https://github.com/haotian-liu/LLaVA) and [LLaVA-Omni](https://github.com/ictnlp/LLaMA-Omni): the codebase we built upon.
 Thanks for their brilliant contributions to the community!
 We just can't wait to use OpenOmni.

 \- [VLMEvalKit](https://github.com/open-compass/VLMEvalKit): the amazing open-sourced suit for evaluating various LMMs!